Rutgers-SE/ReservationSystem/README.md

   - [ ] Create UI for the Owner to change prices
 	- [ ] Integrate this into the owner dashboard
 - [ ] Reservation Creation
-- [ ] Garage Http Interface Controller
+- [ ] Garage HTTP Interface Controller
 - [ ] Owner Finance Panel
 - [ ] Admin Switch Panel

 ## Frontend heavy